finbourne/identity-sdk-java/sdk/docs/PersonalAuthenticationTokensApi.md

 # **listOwnApiKeys**
 > List&lt;ApiKey&gt; listOwnApiKeys().execute();

-[EARLY ACCESS] ListOwnApiKeys: Gets the meta data for all of the user&#39;s existing Personal Access Tokens.
+ListOwnApiKeys: Gets the meta data for all of the user&#39;s existing Personal Access Tokens.

 Gets the meta data for all of the user&#39;s Personal Access Tokens that have not been deleted.
 They may be  invalid due to the deactivation date having passed.